rochellev/SprouterNative/README.md

 ## Minimum Viable Product (MVP)
 For Sprouter to be a useful journaling app, the following features define the MVP.
+* The app Home screen will display all of the user's plant journals.
 * Users can create a journal for each plant they want to track.
 * Users can have multiple plant journals and see the notes and photos for a particular plant.
-* The app Home screen will display all of the user's plant journals.
+* Users can add notes about their plants.
 * Users can add photos to their journal by tapping on the "plus" button.
-* Users can add notes about their plants.

 ## Component Graph
 ![component graph](assets/images/component_graph.jpg)

 ## Beyond MVP
-* It would be ideal if users can upload pictures of their plants to go along with the text.
-* Use phone camera
-* Use phone storage
+* Users can use their phone's camera to add new photos.
+* Users can use photos saved on their phone.
 * Cloud storage?
 AWS
 * Host app, publish on Google Play Store
 * Limit image size  -- or total image sizes